commentics/commentics/upload/3rdparty/colorbox/README.md

 ## Changelog:

+##### Version 1.6.4 - 2016/05/10

+* Fixed bug where using the inline property would duplicate target elements, if the selector matched multiple elements.

 ##### Version 1.6.3 - 2015/07/27

 * Fixed regression that caused error in IE8 when the calculated initial size was negative.
 Fixes #741